contrivancecompanychicago/cosine-game-forum-harlowe/README.md

  * Fixed a long-standing bug where lambdas would produce an incorrect duplicate-name error if the temp variables used with their clauses contained capital letters.
  * Fixed a long-standing bug where hooks that had `(transition:)` transitions would restart their transition animations whenever the containing passage finished transitioning in.
 Previously, the only way to overcome this was to make the passage transition using `(transition-arrive:"instant")`.
  * Fixed a long-standing bug where you couldn't use the column markup to create empty columns by placing two column markup lines in succession, without an intervening blank line.
  * Fixed a long-standing bug where strings containing HookName syntax (such as `"?pear"`) were considered identical to actual hooknames (such as `?pear`).
 This was NOT intended behaviour and was not documented, and as such, certain design patterns that involved constructing HookName strings programmatically (such as `(replace:"?" + $name)`) will no longer work.
+A new macro, `(hooks-named:)`, has been added (see below) to provide this feature officially.
  * Fixed a bug where the default CSS for `(click: ?Page)` (a blue border around the page) wasn't visible.
 (Now, an `::after` pseudo-element is created for the enchantment, so that the border displays above all the page content.)
  * Fixed a bug where typing `is not an` instead of `is not a` (such as in `$wallet is not an array`) would cause an error.
  * Now, trying to access the `0th` or `0thlast` value in an array or string produces an error.